 See our page on how to manage anger for more tips.

 - wrap up in a blanket and watch your favourite tv show

 - write all your negative feelings on a piece of paper and tear it up

 - listen to a song or piece of music you find uplifting

-See our page on managing depression for more tips.
+See our page on self-care for depression for more tips.

 - make yourself a hot drink and drink it slowly, noticing the taste and smell, the shape of the mug and its weight in your hand

 - take ten deep breaths, counting each one out loud

 - write down everything you can think of about where you are right now, such as the time, date, colour of the walls and the furniture in the room

 - take a warm bath or shower – this can help change your mood by creating a soothing atmosphere and a distracting physical sensation.